mikiburgess/MP2-Creative-Writer/README.md

 #### User Stories
+The four identified users for this site are listed below, along with their specific needs:

 * As a meditative / free writer I want to ...
   1. be given a starting point and context for my writing
   2. have a clear, minimalist space where I can concentrate solely on writing without distraction of formatting and other tools